ChicyChen/ChicyChen.github.io/index.md

 ***Any suggestions or thoughts, email siyi.chen_chicy@sjtu.edu.cn***

-***Answers are not provided for some problems, if you wan to refer to handwirren solutions, please email siyi.chen_chicy@sjtu.edu.cn***
+***Answers are not provided for some problems, if you want to refer to handwirren solutions, please email siyi.chen_chicy@sjtu.edu.cn***

 ------